 Louis scrambled up the slope, digging his fingers into the dirt.
-The roar of an enormous lion boomed across the hillside and Louis hunkered down against the dirt and covered his head.
+A terrible sound like the roar of an enormous lion boomed across the hillside.
+Louis hunkered down against the dirt and covered his head.
 His heart pounded like a wrecking ball against the walls of his chest.
 A cold hand touched his shoulder and he looked up in fear, shielding his eyes against the light shining from a figure that stood above him.
 He perceived that this figure was not the roaring threat, but was a friend of some kind, here to help him.

 “It’s coming!”
 Louis shouted to the shining figure.
 “I need help!”

 The luminous figure’s voice was the beating of wings.
 “Nothinnnng comessssss.
 It isssss only you, Lllllllll…” The figure pointed upwards and Louis realized it was pointing at a building.
 A mosque.
 A simple adobe structure.
 It had no dome or minaret.
 He didn’t know why he hadn’t noticed it, or how he knew it was a mosque.
 A shell exploded and the blast struck Louis like a fist.
 He felt searing pain on the left side of his cheek, neck and torso.
 His blood spattered onto the grass.

 Louis struggled to his feet and ran.
 The roar came again and he hunched his head into his shoulders, staying low.
 With a gasp he reached the mosque and hurled himself through the doorway, tumbling onto the carpeted floor inside.